tc39/proposal-smart-pipelines/readme.md

 </details>

 ## Grammar
-This grammar of the pipeline operator juxtaposes brief rules written for the JavaScript programmer with formally written changes to the ES standard.
+This grammar of the pipeline operator juxtaposes brief rules written for the JavaScript developer with formally written changes to the ES standard.

 This proposal uses the [same grammar notation as that from the ES standard][ES grammar notation].